FrozenMetroid/pokeplatinum/README.md

 - Some different Pokémon encounters and/or levels of wild Pokémon
 - Pokémon that require trading to evolve can now evolve in singleplayer
     - Pokémon that required holding an item to evolve while trading now simply need to hold the item and level up once
-    - Pokémon that evolved by trading will now evolve with a Linking Cord
+    - Pokémon that evolved by trading without a held item will now evolve with a Linking Cord
 - 1000 steps in Safari Zone instead of 500
-- Toggleable party-wide Exp.
-Share
 - Honey Trees only take 30 minutes to give an encounter rather than 6 hours
-- Additional Pokémon included in Sinnoh's regional Pokédex to increase encounter variety and type representation:
+- Additional Pokémon included in Sinnoh's regional Pokédex to increase encounter variety and type representation, as well as to add to certain Trainer classes that were lacking fitting options:
     - Aron (Oreburgh Mine, Iron Island)
     - Bagon (Route 210)
     - Electrike (Route 212)